 What a notification command does with the feature is up to the device and there are no constraints on how that can be used.
-Some examples of how it can be used are the experiment window device of the AGI uses it to allow the user to pass new display details to visible window handlers and the default keyboard device uses it for the motor module to pass finger movements to the keyboard which may then result in key presses.
+Some examples of how it is used with the provided devices: the experiment window device of the AGI uses it to allow the user to pass new display details to visible window handlers and the default keyboard device uses it to receive the motor module's finger movements which it uses to determine whether a key press occurs and which key that is if there is a press.